 To change the angle of the seat-back, pull up on the lever on the outside of the seat bottom.
 Move the seat-back to the desired position and release the lever.
-Let the seat-back latch in the new position.
+Let the seat-back latch into the new position.
+Your car's windows are electricallypowered.
+Turn the ignition switch to ON (II) to raise or lower either window.